 Thank you parents for your patience and understanding as we navigate these difficult decisions.
 Your support has been paramount to us during these times.

-If you are unable to join us this summer, you and your campers will likely be feeling the challenging array of emotions that we all feel when considering the loss of our CSC summer – sadness, anger, confusion, and disappointment.
-All year we dream of a summer in the Red Creek Valley filled with the sounds of community fun and friendship and it is natural and important to just grieve for its loss.
+You and your campers will likely be feeling the challenging array of emotions that we all feel when considering the loss of our summer – sadness, anger, confusion, and disappointment – especially in the face of so much loss already and the clear need for an outdoor community experience.
+It is natural and important to just grieve for its loss.

 These will be challenging financial times for all of us and we feel it is important to suspend our usual cancellation policies and offer a full range of options.
-We will be asking for help to move us into 2021 in a healthy way, if you are able.
-To help you move forward to 2021 we will also be offering refunds for those that need them.
-Early next week we will send you an email explaining your 2020 tuition options and processes.
-Please see 2020 Tuition Options for more information.
+We will be asking for help to move us into 2021 in a healthy way if you are able.
+To help you move forward to 2021 we will also offer any amount of refund you decide.
+In the next few days, we will send you an email explaining the few remaining possibilities for the summer for older campers and your 2020 tuition options and processes.